Save

 Current Issues in Selection Social media Differentiate social networking Diversity / inclusion top issue Credit history not associated workplace deviancy

-Applicant Reactions to Selection Methods / Procedures Job applicants’ perspective of process Candidate experience of procedures Fair treatment, feedback, respect communication Selection methods related to job
+Applicant Reactions to Selection Methods / Procedures Can affect their willingness to buy the companies products or even if they decide to accept a job offer Fair treatment, feedback, respect communication Selection methods related to job

 candidate experience term for applicant reactions often used by employers